nicarpov/bardsDistribution/README.md

 # bardsDistribution
-An application for manage songs rehersal
+An application for managing songs rehersal

 <h1>HOW TO RUN IT</h1>